LucasAbreu89/webscrap/README.md

 4 - Open my folder in the program that you want, pycharm or vscode

-5 - move to webscrap folder inside the folder that you create
+5 - in the terminal, move to webscrap folder inside the folder that you create

 6 - run in the terminal: pip install -r requirements.txt